 - Hyperspace Arsenal: Arthur's basic attack is to fling an endless number of lances from nowhere.
 Other weapons have similarly plucked-from-thin-air projectiles.

-- Jump Physics: Present but not highly distinguishable.
+- Present but not highly distinguishable.
 Jumping from foothold to precarious foothold isn't as big a part of gameplay in Ghosts 'n Goblins as it is in some other platformers, and Arthur's jump isn't all that much more controllable than a real-life jump.